pocesar/node-stratum/README.md

 node-stratum
 ============

-Exposes a function to enable Stratum protocol usage on Node.js and subscribe for events using EventEmitter, and accept `blocknotify` from `*coind` daemons
+Exposes a server to enable Stratum protocol usage on Node.js and subscribe for events using EventEmitter, and accept `blocknotify` from `*coind` daemons
+This is not a ready-to-use miner pool, you may use this server to implement your favorite altcoins

 ## Install